TimBr2/Internship/README.md

 This repository contains the source code and documentation of the SingleCell DiffTrack ShinyApp for the Wild Type single cell RNAseq data from the publication: https://www.sciencedirect.com/science/article/pii/S2589004223021739

 ## Exercises
 To get familiar with ShinyApp development, working with single cell RNA seq data and publishing the app, i did tutorials on https://shiny.posit.co/, https://satijalab.org/seurat/, https://www.appsilon.com/post/r-shiny-docker-getting-started and https://rpubs.com/LoanRobinson/shiny_python.
-All different folder for the exercises can be found under the folder Exercises.
+All different folders for the exercises can be found under the folder Exercises.

 ## ShinyApp
 In the ShinyApp folder, two ShinyApp scripts can be found, one with ALK data (BruggemanTim_ShinyApp.R) and one without ALK data (BruggemanTim_ShinyApp_NoALK.R).
 The image made from the SupportScripts/Pseudotime_Calclations.R can also be found in this folder.
 This image is saved as Pseudotime.png.
 Also the logo of the lab can be found here, the PPOL_Handjes.png.